 - Gravy granules – veg stock powder

-- Fresh herbs – dried herbs use 1 tablespoon of each
+- Fresh herbs – dried herbs use 1 tbsp of each

 🔪How to make Lentil Wellington